-Valentine’s Day is Monday, February 14!
-This holiday has a dark origin.
-Learn more about the real story of Valentine’s Day, why Valentine was killed, and some surprising facts and folklore you may not know!
+Valentine’s Day is Tuesday, February 14!
+This holiday has a surprisingly dark origin.
+Learn more about the real story of Valentine’s Day, why Valentine was killed, and some interesting facts and folklore you may not know!

 When Is Valentine’s Day?

 Valentine’s Day occurs annually on February 14.
 In 2023, it will be celebrated on Tuesday, February 14.

 Tuesday, February 14

 Friday, February 14